bigsk1/employ/README.md

 These can be set in a `.env` file in the project directory.

 You need to sign up and get the API keys and tokens to use the those options

+## Future Additions

+- Integration of more APIs to enhance the business ranking system.
+- Incorporation of awards or recognitions that could positively influence a business's score.
+- Adapt the tool for job seekers to evaluate potential employers.
+- Add manual entry fields for other factors important in business evaluation.
+- Implement industry-specific ranking systems with different weights or criteria.

 ## Contributing

 Feel free to open issues or submit pull requests.